Menu

 Show Schedule

-• April 14 to May 13.
-Sign up period.
+• April 14 to Aug 1 or full: Sign up period.
 Sign up are on PAPNM website.
 Must be a in good standing of either AAI or PAPNM.

 • May 14 to Aug 29.
 Paint out period.
 Paint along or near historic Route 66